Mikaela/mikaela.github.io/pages/about.markdown

 <em>Even if I talk about these things openly here, I prefer that
 <strong>you don't talk about me being these minorities to anyone</strong>
 and <strong>let me tell by myself</strong> if I see reason to do it.
-People interested enough can put my name to any search engine and find here sooner or later.
+People interested enough can put my name to any search engine and find here sooner or later.</em>

-If you did out me, you would risk me being treated differently and possibly cause dangerous concequences.</em>
+<em>If you did out me, you would risk me being treated differently and
+possibly cause dangerous concequences.</em>

 On this page I am trying to explain myself more or those things that you might wonder in my self-description.
 Some things that I explain here may